lorselq/enochian_language_modeling/README.md

 ## Core Components

 ### Embedding and Semantic Modeling (Foundational Stage)
-- Development of FastText embeddings trained on a limited glossary (~800–1300 entries) compiled from an adjacent, partially deciphered corpus.
+- Development of FastText embeddings trained on a limited glossary (~800–1300 entries) compiled from an adjacent corpus that comes with rough translations for each word.
 - Semantic proximity analysis to generate hypotheses about potential morphemes.
 - Data preparation for agent-driven root extraction based on lexical clustering methodologies.

 ### Agent-Based Root Extraction (Root Inference and Validation)
 A simulated AI team, consisting of multiple agent roles:
-- **Adjudicator Agent**: Reviews debates and finalizes judgments on proposed root candidates.
 - **Linguist Agent**: Proposes candidate roots using FastText embeddings, heuristic analysis, and LLM-assisted reasoning.
 - **Skeptic Agent**: Challenges proposed roots by presenting counterexamples, alternate derivations, and uncertainty evaluations.
+- **Adjudicator Agent**: Reviews debates and finalizes judgments on proposed root candidates.
 - **Glossator Agent**: Synthesizes and records an official root definition if the Adjudicator approves the proposal.

 ### Methodology